INTENSIVE SUPPORT WORKER

-Applications must reach us by 9.00am on Wednesday September 30th.
+Please note that applications must reach us by the extended deadline of 9.00am on Wednesday October 14th.
 Any applications received after this deadline will not be considered.
-Interviews will be held on Monday October 12th.
+Interviews will be held on Monday October 26th.

 This project sits within the ‘Ending all new cases of HIV in Greater Manchester in a Generation’ (‘HIV-E’) programme, funded and led by the Greater Manchester Health and Social Care Partnership.